-In a landmark ruling, the European Court of Justice (ECJ) has significantly extended the possibilities for member states to retain data.
+In a landmark ruling, the European Court of Justice (ECJ) has clarified the possibilities for member states to Data retention significantly expanded.
 How far the boundaries have been pushed.

 Data retention does not necessarily encroach on fundamental rights

-As recently as 2016, the ECJ declared data retention incompatible with EU fundamental rights in a landmark ruling (C-203/15).
-In 2020, the principles have already been softened: data retention may now be used against serious crimes.
+As recently as 2016, the ECJ ruled in principle that the Data retention declared incompatible with EU fundamental rights (C-203/15).
+In 2020, the principles have already been watered down: the Data retention may now be used against severe Criminal offenses can be used.

 With the current ruling, the ECJ goes one step further.
 The judges decide "that the general and indiscriminate retention of IP addresses does not necessarily constitute a serious interference with fundamental rights."